 Cyrus Ali Zargar (Augustana College, Illinois)

-Book launch – Jawn Martyr of Karbala Lamented
+Book launch video of Jawn Martyr of Karbala Lamented

 On the 14th of November 2014, the Shīʿah Institute had the honour of commemorating the Lords of Karbala and contributing 1,104 verses of poetry to the Urdu literary canon with the launch of Marsiyah dar hal Janab Jawn ibn Hawiyy mawla Abi Dharr al-Ghifari; or, Jawn Martyr of Karbala Lamented by His Highness Raja Mohammad Amir Ahmad Khan (1914-1973).
 This work marks the Shīʿah Institute’s first publication, and the first volume in The Shīʿah Heritage of South Asia series.